In addition to meeting General Education requirements, all psychology majors must meet the following requirements: (46-48 major credits)

 *Prerequisite: 40 credits, including PSY 1530 with a grade of C or higher

 Students who do not meet these standards are required to retake or substitute courses as needed.
-Students who earn a grade lower than C in PSY 3560 or 3561 must petition the Psychology Board of Study for permission to retake the course.
+Students who earn a grade lower than C in PSY 3560 or 3561 must petition the Psychology Department faculty for permission to retake the course.

 The psychology program is carefully structured to prepare students to carry out their senior projects, and all students must complete a four-semester sequence of required courses.
 Students who plan to transfer to Purchase College from another college should familiarize themselves with the degree requirements.